top of page

 Chloe Chambers ensured yet another day's running went in favour of Mahindra Racing, as the American F1 Academy racer swept the two sessions of the all-women's Formula E test on Friday.
 2024 chart topper Abbi Pulling would settle for second in both sessions.

-The Formula E Women’s Test returned for its second edition during Season 12’s pre-season testing in Valencia; the final day of testing sees 14 female drivers stepping out on track at the Circuit Ricardo Tormo in Valencia.
+The Formula E Women’s Test returned for its second edition during Season 12’s pre-season testing in Valencia.
+The final day of testing saw 14 female drivers take to the track at the Circuit Ricardo Tormo.

-The first session began at 9 AM on a cloudy morning in Spain as 12 out of the 14 drivers set their cars on track except for DS Penske’s Lindsay Brewer and Jessica Edgar, who remained in the pits during the session’s opening moments.
+The first session began at 9 AM on a cloudy morning in Spain, as 12 of the 14 drivers headed out on track.
+DS Penske’s Lindsay Brewer and Jessica Edgar remained in the pits during the session’s opening moments.

-Shortly after green light, Jamie Chadwick was leading with seven minutes into the session.
-A brief yellow flag was displayed at Turn 7 when Tatiana Calderón pushed her Citroën car a bit too hard and spun out after the back straight —she swiftly managed to rejoin the session after a quick visit to the pits.
+Shortly after the green light, Jamie Chadwick was leading just seven minutes into the session.
+A brief yellow flag was displayed at Turn 7 when Tatiana Calderón pushed her car a bit too hard and spun after the back straight — she swiftly managed to rejoin after a quick visit to the pits.

-12 minutes into the session there was a yellow flag at Turn 7 once again with Calderón; meanwhile, Gabriel Jilkova took over the lead from Chadwick.
-As the session progressed, Jamie Chadwick put on a commanding performance, setting the fastest lap at 1m 25.660s—an impressive 0.991 seconds ahead of her nearest competitor.
+12 minutes into the session there was a yellow flag at Turn 7 once again with Calderón; meanwhile, Gabriel Jílková took over the lead from Chadwick.
+As the session progressed, Jamie Chadwick put on a commanding performance, setting the fastest lap at 1:25.660 — an impressive 0.991 seconds ahead of her nearest competitor.

-Chadwick, who finished second during the first Women’s Test showcased her skills, demonstrating both speed and consistency.
+Chadwick, who finished second in the first Women’s Test, showcased her skills by demonstrating both speed and consistency.

 Pre-season testing has been quite an optimistic time for Mahindra Racing, as the Indian team showcased strong pace throughout, securing a 1-2 finish with Edoardo Mortara and Nyck de Vries on Tuesday.
 Chloe Chambers only built on the hardwork put in by the two regular drivers, initially leading with a lap time of 1:25.180.